imarc/handbook/frontend.markdown

 * We ensure our sites function correctly and look as good as possible on these browsers.
 * We recognize that not every browser functions in the same way and requiring an identical experience imposes false limitations on users with modern more capable browsers.
 * We do not require an *identical experience*.
 Instead we strive for an *optimal experience* for each user's environment.
 * We recognize that some browsers are incapable of properly rendering standards compliant code.
-We do not code to support these browsers unless explicitly requested and spec'ed for the poject.
+We do not code to support these browsers unless explicitly requested and specified for the poject.

 ### Desktop Browser Support